Kasbah Palace, Tangier

 The Kasbah Palace, also known as Dar al-Makhzen, Sultan's Palace or Governor's Palace and formerly as the Sharifian Palace, is a historical building and museum in the Kasbah or citadel of Tangier, Morocco.
 Its site has long been the main seat of political power in Tangier.
 The current structure was built in the early 18th century as the residence of the city's governor and home for the Sultan of Morocco when staying in the city, for example Hassan I in 1889.
 It has been repurposed as a museum since 1922, named the Kasbah Museum of Mediterranean Cultures since renovation in 2016, with the Kasbah Museum Contemporary Art Space added in late 2021.
+The palace stands on one of the highest points of the Kasbah, overlooking the medina and the Strait of Gibraltar, and is organized around two courtyards decorated with wooden ceilings, marble fountains and arabesques.

 History

 The edifice was built during the reign of sultan Moulay Ismail in the early 18th century over the ruins of the English "Upper Castle".
 It was constructed by Pasha Ahmad ben Ali al-Rifi, general of the Jaysh al-Rifi and semi-autonomous governor of Tangiers.

 In 1922, French scholar Édouard Michaux-Bellaire initiated the structure's transformation into a museum.
 It was comprehensively renovated in the early 2010s and reopened in 2016.